iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> I set up a doctor appointment for my sleep, waited 16 minutes in the waiting room after the set appointment time, only to be told that he's unavailable.
+I would rate him but so far I'm unable to find his information or even asked why he's declined to see me as a patient today.
+So far this app has been the worse to appointments, I'm giving it one more chance with a therapist to see if it's any better this round.<br> :date: __2021-02-22 20:40:24__

 > Good doctor, hard to hear at times but overall great experience in short matter of time.<br> :date: __2021-01-29 15:34:50__